 In our blog, we answer some of the questions we regularly receive during our seminars.

 “I had a teleconference with my Japanese colleagues in Japan.
-We suggested a planning for the project and they all agreed on it.
+We suggested planning for the project and they all agreed to it.
 However, soon after, they started questioning everything and were not doing what we had agreed they would do.
-It is like if the teleconference did not happen!
-Why can’t they stick to our commitment?”
+It was as if the teleconference did not happen!
+Why can’t they stick to our agreement?”

 This situation arises frequently.
 The problem comes from the fact that: